Resources to get you started

 Frequently asked questions

-This will depend on your local council regulations.
+It will depend on your local council regulations.
 We will investigate for you and will make sure that our design complies, while also getting you the result you are looking for from your project.

 RFI stands for “Request for Information”.
-These are questions or clarifications that the council ask during the any consent process.
+These are questions or clarifications that the council ask during the consent process.
 We work through these with the relevant local authority to ensure they have the right information to satisfy their query and progress your project through to consent.

 Yes.
 We work with qualified engineers and architects to ensure your project not only looks great, but is structurally sound, and exceeds the building code.

 Yes.
-We offer a complete turn key service including all the project management and take care of all coordination and communication with the various sub-trades and services.
+We offer a complete turn-key service, including all the project management and take care of all coordination and communication with the various sub-trades and services.

-No. With our fixed price contract we can guarantee the price we quote is what you pay – unless variations outside of the agreed contract arise.
+No. With our fixed-price contract, we can guarantee the price we quote is what you pay – unless variations outside of the agreed contract arise.

 Yes.
-Once the building consent is issued, we put together a detailed construction program for your project and we pride ourselves on ensuring that it runs to schedule.
+Once the building consent is issued, we put together a detailed construction program for your project, and we pride ourselves on ensuring that it runs to schedule.
 We are happy to work to liquidated damages if required.